Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Model Training

 \subsubsection{\textbf{Convergence and Dataset Scale}}

 The relationship between dataset scale and loss highlights the data-efficiency of the framework.
 We observed diminishing returns after $8,000$ samples (A17), where the PPL only improved by $0.015$ when scaling to $10,000$ samples.
-This suggests that while $5,000$ samples are sufficient to learn the grammar of Behavior Trees, the final $5,000$ samples are critical for Logical Grounding—the precise mapping of natural language colors and geometries to the correct symbolic metadata IDs.
+The constant improvement in increasing the number of samples suggests that while few samples are sufficient to learn the grammar of Behavior Trees, the final samples are critical for Logical Grounding, the precise mapping of natural language colors and geometries to the correct symbolic metadata IDs.